Farm assurance in Scotland: Scottish Food Quality Certification

 Scottish Food Quality Certification is an independent company which monitors Scottish farm produce.
 Founded in 1995 it was the world's first farm and food certification business accredited to ISO Guide 65.
 By the late 1990s SFQC certified approximately 15,000 farms (circa 90% of Scottish farm output).

+Criticism

+There has been discontent from farmers paying levies to various food assurance schemes about lacking influence over ongoing changes to standard criteria.